1620 GOUGH STREET (AT BUSH) SAN FRANCISCO, CA 94109 — TEL. (415) 775-1117

 Beginning in the Fall of 2017, Open Studios will begin the new season with Trinity†St. Peter's Great Hall as one of their many venues for local artists to display their work.
 Renovations during the summer will see the hall newly modernized with exquisite lighting, brighter painting, and open walls particularly suitable for local artists to display paintings, sculptures, or other fine art.

 The professional kitchen on site is available to provide a facility for art openings and other events to be privately catered.
-Artists looking to display their work or hold an opening are encouraged to call us at 415-775-1117.
+Artists looking to display their work In our Imago Dei Gallery or hold an opening are encouraged to call us at 415-775-1117.

 Concerts and Performances

-When the main sanctuary of Trinity†St. Peter's re-opens, the magnificent space - one of the most beautiful acoustic spaces in San Francisco - will be available to host concerts and performances by nationally renowned musical and choral groups.
+Now that the main sanctuary of Trinity†St. Peter's has re-opened, the magnificent space - one of the most beautiful acoustic spaces in San Francisco - is available to host concerts and performances by nationally renowned musical and choral groups.
 The restored E.M.
 Skinner organ dates from 1924 and is one of the finest instruments of its kind in the world.